syncfusion-content/uwp-docs/uwp/SfGroupBar/Sizing-Collapsed-Content.md

 ## Displaying Popup in Full Size

-PopUp can be displayed in full height of the `SfGroupBar` by setting `PoupSizeMode` as FullSize.
+PopUp can be displayed in full height of the `SfGroupBar` by setting `PopupSizeMode` as FullSize.

 {% tabs %}